Skip to content

 Straighten your photos with the Camera app’s hidden spirit level

-iOS 17 brings a subtle yet incredibly useful feature to the Camera app: a built-in spirit level.
+iOS 17 brought with it a subtle yet incredibly useful feature to the Camera app: a built-in spirit level.
 This addition, though minor, is a boon for photographers aiming for that perfect alignment in their shots.

 You see, iOS has long given users the chance to fix the rotation and perspective of an image, but doing so results in cropping parts of the photo.
 It’s always better to frame your shots accurately while shooting, to save the need for destructive editing later.
 The spirit level helps get things right first time around!